TASIS – The American School in England, Thorpe

 There’s plenty to impress – from the multitude of outdoor sporting fields and two indoor sports halls to an impressive drama wing that includes a 350 seat theatre with professional sound and lighting.
 There’s also a fitness centre and dance studio.
-A new science block was built only six years ago with several new labs, and there’s an innovation studio established in partnership with Samsung.
+A new science block was built only seven years ago with several new labs, and there’s an innovation studio established in partnership with Samsung.

 There’s also a separate art gallery – called the Fleming Gallery – which hosts 6-7 exhibitions a year by students, parents, faculty staff and visiting artists, and a bright and airy visual arts studio.

 A new Wellbeing Center opened last year for students, incorporating prayer and quiet rooms, a yoga and Pilates suite as well as a counsellor in the evenings.

 The school offers an extensive visual arts programme across the whole school.
 Three major productions are staged each year – the Middle School puts on a musical and the Upper School stages a musical and a drama.
 The Upper School’s production of Copacabana was in rehearsals during my visit, and there was a discernible buzz about it across the school.